 - Department Affiliates: The Department Affiliates Program provides a department-level link between academic institutions and the ASA.

-- Department Resources Group: The DRG is composed of over 40 sociologist/consultants who assist departments with a wide variety of needs, including: external reviews, curriculum development, assessment, department retreats, teaching workshops.
-In addition, the DRG Mentors Program assists individuals who have taken on a leadership role in the department, such as department chair, division coordinator, or graduate studies director.
+- ASA Program Reviewers and Consultants: Formerly known as the Department Resources Group (DRG), ASA Program Reviewers and Consultants are sociologists who assist departments with a wide variety of needs, including: external reviews, curriculum development, assessment, department retreats, teaching workshops.
+In addition, the Department Leaders Mentoring Program assists individuals who have taken on a leadership role in the department, such as department chair, division coordinator, or graduate studies director.

 Opportunities for Students